50ButtonsEach/hax-with-flic-osx/README.md

 # hax-with-flic-osx

 This is a basic Flic app for mac.
 This application allows you to execute your own scripts on Flic button presses.
 This requires OSX 10.10 or above operating systems running on a machine that supports Bluetooth Low Energy.
 It is unclear exactly which machines that have Bluetooth Low Energy support, but if it is of model year 2013 or later then it should be fine.
+A Bluetooth Low Energy compatible USB can in some cases work as well.

 **Important notice**